iacore/janet-graphical-repl/readme.md

 Knowledge of Janet is required.

-- Write code in the text field
+- Write code in the text field.
-- "Do It" executes the code in text field
+- "Do It" executes the code in text field.
-- "Get It" executes the code and give the result a name
+- "Get It" executes the code and give the result a name.
-- Pressing Enter at the end of text field = "Get It"
+- Pressing Enter at the end of text field = "Get It".
+- Each top-level definition (`def`, `var`) that starts with `_` will be a window. `_` is a special variable that represents current object/window (when writing code in the text field).
+- The window shows object representation live.

 ## To do